jotavare/minishell/README.md

 ## BEFORE EVALUATION
 - [ ] Check norminette for any errors.
 - [ ] No segmentation fault, bus error, double free, ...
+> The readline() function can cause memory leaks.
+You don’t have to fix them.
+But that doesn’t mean your own code, yes the code you wrote, can have memory leaks.
 - [ ] Must compile with `-Wall -Wextra -Werror` and `-fsanitize=adress`.
 - [ ] Makefile must contain `$(NAME)`, `all`, `clean` and `fclean`.
 - [ ] If theres bonus, there must be a `make bonus` rule on Makefile and files must have `_bonus.[c/h]`.